stanford-policylab/opp/py/data_readme_template.md

 - citation_number in the raw data doesn't appear to be unique. i.e. citation "07M000645" is associated with two different dates, locations, and people
 - Only citations are included
+- violation represents charge_description in the raw data
+- disposition represents charge_disposition in the raw data
+- subject_race is based on the raw columns defendant_ethnicity and defendant_race, which are passed through

+23
 ## Owensboro, KY
 **Data notes**:
 - There is a list_of_officers.csv as well as the excel spreadsheet